 Relaxed Holiday in Zambia

-Many of Lake Kariba’s houseboats operate from the Zimbabwean side – Kariba town itself is the focal point for houseboat adventures.
-The lake is enormous and big enough to accommodate hundreds of vessels without feeling crowded, but the Zambian side is certainly the least busy, with even less chance of seeing other boats as you cruise.
+Many of Lake Kariba’s houseboats operate from the Zimbabwean side – Kariba town is the focal point for houseboat adventures.
+The lake is enormous enough to accommodate hundreds of vessels without feeling crowded, but the Zambian side is the least busy, with even less chance of seeing other boats as you cruise.

-September and October are particularly good for tigers and the season continues throughout the summer months when fishing on Zambia’s rivers is banned.
+September and October are perfect for tigers, and the season continues throughout the summer months when fishing on Zambia’s rivers is banned.
 Most operators will provide fishing gear and bait, but you’ll need to check carefully when booking and place any orders in advance.

-Dotted around the lake are also a number of excellent, laid back fishing lodges – another very tranquil option if you’re not in a group.
-Again, fishing is not compulsory and you can always relax by the pool or take a sunset cruise.But do try and get out on the water at some point during your stay and let some of Kariba’s magic sooth of your tensions away.
+Several excellent, laid-back fishing lodges are also dotted around the lake – another very tranquil option if you’re not in a group.
+Again, fishing is not compulsory; you can always relax by the pool or take a sunset cruise.But do try to get out on the water at some point during your stay and let some of Kariba’s magic soothe your tensions.